Partial Liouville sums over divisors: Introduction

 \section{Introduction}

-The M\"{o}bius function $\mu(n)$ is defined by the property that $\sum_{d|n}\mu(n)=1$ if $n=1$ and $0$ otherwise.
-A natural problem is to study the partial sums $M(n,z):=\sum_{d|n,\,\, d< z}\mu(n)$.
+The Liouville function $\lambda(n)$ is defined by $\lambda(n)=(-1)^{\Omega(n)}$ where $\Omega(n)$ counts the total number of factors in the prime decomposition of $n$.
+A natural problem is to study the partial sums $L(n,z):=\sum_{d|n,\,\, d< z}\lambda(n)$.
 These sums will be larger if divisors come clumped in groups with the same parity of number of prime divisors, and they will be smaller otherwise.
 In \cite{drerss1983somme}, it is proved that the quantities

 exist for each $z$, and converge to a finite limit as $z$ tends to infinity.
-The purpose of this note is to show that the signs of $M(n,z)$ are randomly distributed over $n$ and $z$.
-A key technical difficulty in our computations is that $\mu(n)$ is not completely multiplicative, and so there are no uniform upper bounds on $\sum_{n<x}\mu(kn)/n$ as $k$ varies.
-To deal with this problem we work instead with the Liouville function $\lambda(n)$, defined by the property that $\sum_{d|n}\lambda(n)$ is $1$ if $n$ is a square and $0$ otherwise.
-It is completely multiplicative, and hence $\sum_{n<x}\lambda(kn)/n=\lambda(k)\sum_{n<x}\lambda(n)/n$ is uniformly bounded above by the prime number theorem.
+These quantities were further studied in \cite{breteche2020remarques}.
+The purpose of this note is to show that the signs of $L(n,z)$ are randomly distributed over $n$ and $z$, in the following sense: